Short introduction to code obfuscation

 Is obfuscation enough?

 The question remains, is code obfuscation the “silver bullet” in mobile app security?
-Well, code obfuscation, while very effective, presents nothing more than a ‘speed bump’, forcing an attacker to spend a lot more valuable time and effort reverse-engineering an app to visualise and understand its logic.
+Well, code obfuscation, while very effective, presents nothing more than a ‘speed bump’, forcing an attacker to spend a lot more valuable time and effort reverse-engineering an app to visualize and understand its logic.
 It does not, however, prevent against malware or the presence of debuggers and emulators, for example.

 Attackers may also attempt to reverse engineer an app during runtime by injecting code into the app as a means of controlling it from within.
 There are many well-documented tools such as Frida and Xposed, which automate these processes.